 The black slime that accumulates on spouts is bacteria that feed on oxidized iron and manganese in the water.

-Depending on the concentration of manganese in your drinking water you have different options.
+You have different options depending on the concentration of manganese in your drinking water.
 Unfortunately, Fulton County doesn’t spell out manganese levels in its annual Water Quality Report.
 That is because there are no federal drinking water standards for manganese.
 So if you want to know how much manganese is in your drinking water, you have to get it tested.